futurice/ios-good-practices/README.md

 ### CocoaPods

-If you're planning on including external dependencies (e.g. third-party libraries) in your project, [CocoaPods](http://www.cocoapods.org) is the way to go.
+If you're planning on including external dependencies (e.g. third-party libraries) in your project, [CocoaPods][cocoapods] offers easy and fast integration.
 Install it like so:

     sudo gem install cocoapods